Ayine Must Focus On Building Trust: Amanda Clinton Speaks On Mahama’s Pick For Attorney General

 Clinton posited that Ghana needs an Attorney General who made their name even without politics but brought their insight and impact to a national stage not because of being a politician but because of their nuanced legal views that people listen to whether they are politicians or not.

-This notwithstanding, Clinton said there was no doing Ayine, who had been a seasoned politician and lawyer for many years.
+This notwithstanding, Clinton said Ayine is well qualified, especially considering he had been a seasoned politician and lawyer for many years.

 Ayine is a lawyer with thirty years of experience.
 He previously served as Deputy Attorney General and Minister for Justice and is the founding partner of Ayini & Partners Law Offices.